Azure-Samples/customer-car-reviews/src/spa/README.md

 Here are the instructions on how to configure and build the Single Page Application of Car Review App.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.3.
+However, upgraded to 1.5.4.

 [Demo site](https://carreviewstr.blob.core.windows.net/web/index.html)